-Example: Walt was invited to go swimming on Friday, but he politely declined the offer because he had a lot of errands to do that day.
-Yes, Walt is going to be as busy as a bee come Friday.
+Example: Walt was invited to go swimming on Friday, but he politely declined the offer because he has work to do that day.
+Yes, he will be a busy bee come Friday.
 In other words, he will have a lot to do.

-This phrase likely originates from something that bees are known for: being hard workers.
-Bees are indeed busy little insects.
-Doing what, you ask?
+This phrase likely originates from something that bees are known for: being busy and hard workers.
+Indeed, but what are bee busy doing, exactly?

-Bees!
-When a bee lands on a flower, the pollen sticks to the hairs of its body.
+With the help of busy bees!
+You see, when a bee lands on a flower, the pollen sticks to the hairs of its body.
 Then, when the bee lands on another flower of the same type, the pollen makes contact with the stigma of the flower, and thus pollination occurs.
-So while bees are buzzing around from plant to plant, they’re doing quite a bit of work—busy bees indeed!
+So while bees are buzzing around from plant to plant, they’re doing quite a bit of work—they are busy bees indeed.

 In addition, bees collect nectar (a sugary liquid that flowers produce) and use it to make honey.
 And did I mention they also have to build hives to live in?
 Alright, you get it, they have a lot of work to do.

 Anyway, how old is this saying?
 It goes back to at least the 14th century.
 A man named Geoffrey Chaucer was the author of a book called The Canterbudy Tales, which is believed to have been written between the years 1387 and 1400.
 There is a part from the book that reads: